ethereum/hive/docs/intro.md

 When the simulator program exits, the simulator container and all client containers are stopped and removed.
 The `hive` command then exits as well.

-## Viewing simulation results (hiveview)

-The output of a single simulation run is a JSON file containing test results, and several log files containing the output of the simulator and clients.

-To view the test results and logs in a web browser, use the `hiveview` tool:

-    ./hiveview --serve --logdir ./workspace/logs

-This tool runs a web interface on <http://127.0.0.1:8080>.
-The interface shows information about all simulation runs for which information was collected.